You can get one for less than the price of a new Corolla.

 Not only does the 124 look completely different from the Miata, but it also has a different engine.
 While Mazda fans clamor for a turbocharged Miata, it already technically exists in the form of the Fiat.
 Though it produces less power than its Mazda counterpart, the turbocharged engine in the Fiat delivers more torque and tunability on the aftermarket.

-A brand-new 124 Spider costs $25,390, which is slightly less expensive than a new Mazda MX-5 Miata.
+A brand-new 124 Spider sells for $25,390, which is slightly less expensive than a new Mazda MX-5 Miata.
 It is pricier if you want the Abarth model though, with that model starting at $29,390.
 Fortunately, used prices are much lower, with several Abarth examples available for just under $20,000.
 These cars don't even have particularly high mileage, with most having 40,000 or fewer miles on the odometers.
 We didn't find any for sale with a certified pre-owned warranty though, so it's worth noting that most of these cars are now past their factory coverage period.

 Rather than use Mazda's SkyActiv engine, Fiat decided to use its 1.4-liter turbocharged MultiAir four-cylinder mill.
 This is the same engine previously used in the 500 Abarth, now driving the rear wheels rather than the front.
 In the standard 124 Spider, it produces 160 horsepower and 184 lb-ft of torque going out through a six-speed manual or six-speed automatic transmission.